 Making workshops fun, friendly and factual...

-Furthermore, staff are trained in healthy conversation skills, motivational interviewing and healthy start knowledge because we value parents being supported to talk about their health goals and aspirations.
+We make it a priority to hire exceptional lifestyle coaches with cultural backgrounds similar to the families we work with.
+Our staff are trained in healthy conversation skills, motivational interviewing and healthy start knowledge to provide value and support for parents so that they can reach their health goals and aspirations.

 Our story today and in the future...

-In 2022, we strive to reach and teach more parents than ever before.
-We can expect parents to complete our courses and begin making changes in their lifestyle immediately.
+In 2022, we are reaching and teaching more parents than ever before.
+Parents are completing our courses and making changes in their lifestyle immediately.
 At first, typically one or two lifestyle changes were made following just one workshop.
-Soon after, as confidence grew, and more new information was learned.
-Parents found it easier to make healthy choices for their families.
+And as their confidence grew and more new information was learned, parents found it easier to make healthy choices for their families.

 Learning alongside the coronavirus

-Despite the disruptions caused by the coronavirus we adapted our programmes for online learning.
+During the disruptions caused by the coronavirus pandemic, we adapted our programmes for online learning.
 The courses enable parents to complete at their own time and where they feel comfortable.